 \subsection{Sequence Matching}

-For frame-to-frame matching, we directly take the image as input and obtain the corresponding 3D tokens.
-For sequence-to-sequence matching, we define an anchor frame and multiple support frames.
-In the VGGT architecture, the first frame is defined as the world coordinate system, with all tokens registered relative to anchor frame.
-This setup, along with the subsequent training pipeline, makes the first frame a crucial anchor for maintaining spatial consistency throughout the sequence.
-For multi-frame matching, we design a corresponding multi-frame feature aggregation strategy.
-Existing multi-frame fusion approaches typically support only fixed-length sequences, requiring the training and testing sequence lengths to be identical, which significantly limits generalization.
-To address this issue, we propose a variable-length sequence fusion framework.
+For frame-to-frame matching, we directly process a single image to extract its corresponding 3D tokens.
+For sequence-to-sequence matching, we instead define an anchor frame together with multiple support frames.
+In the VGGT architecture, the first frame defines the world coordinate system, and all tokens are registered with respect to this anchor.
+This design, coupled with the training pipeline, makes the first frame essential for preserving spatial consistency across the sequence.

+Our multi-frame aggregation strategy is as follows.
+Existing multi-frame fusion approaches typically operate on fixed-length sequences, requiring identical sequence lengths during training and inference, which limits their generalization.
+To overcome this constraint, we propose a variable-length sequence fusion framework.
 Specifically, we design a multi-frame projector based on Generalized Mean (GeM) pooling to aggregate the 2D CLS tokens, 2D register tokens, and 3D register tokens across frames, enabling flexible sequence-level feature fusion.

 For the multi-frame patch tokens, we adopt an optimal transport formulation for feature aggregation.
 Unlike the single-frame case, we first cluster the patch tokens belonging to different frames and then compute the assignment matrix using the Sinkhorn algorithm.
 The final patch descriptor is computed as: